Jeremy Houghton: Artwork

-In Houghton’s paintings, the image substantiates the ebb and flow of the artist’s processes; a transformation which he utilizes to reflect upon his observations and experiences of daily life and human activity.
+In Houghton's paintings, the image substantiates the ebb and flow of the artist's processes; a transformation which he utilizes to reflect upon his observations and experiences of daily life and human activity.
 The different contexts of work, sport and war foreground his perception of the specific human gestures and actions which disclose them.
 If the disappearance of the moment is common to all these theatres of life, so is the idea of completion, not only of an event, but of every action towards its end.
-Similarly, Houghton’s paintings describe images of closure, but this fixed moment is also traceable to the motion of the hand and brush, and the formulations of paint and surface that individuate them.
+Similarly, Houghton's paintings describe images of closure, but this fixed moment is also traceable to the motion of the hand and brush, and the formulations of paint and surface that individuate them.

-In November 2014 Jeremy Houghton was interviewed at Fitzwilliam College, University of Cambridge as part of the In Conversation with the Master series.
-The conversation and subsequent Q&As was titled The Alchemy of Loss and Gain.
-The Masters in Conversation series has also featured Ahmed Rashid amongst others.

-During 2015 Jeremy Houghton received another Royal appointment by becoming artist-in-residence at HM The Queen's Windsor Castle estate.
+During 2015, Houghton received another Royal appointment by becoming artist-in-residence at HM The Queen's Windsor Castle estate.
 His access to events behind its closed doors led to a series of paintings that captured the heartbeat of life inside the castle, the stables and the mews.

 As a source for artistic expression, the theme of witnessing an unfolding of international events alongside the momentary scenes of daily life continued to evolve at Goodwood House where he became artist-in-resident for Lord March.
 In recording life in the house, on the farm, in the gardens, forests and surrounding countryside, Houghton created a collection of art works that captured the atmosphere and essence of a place in which a working community mingles with contemporary and historical artefacts and events of cultural and sporting significance.

-Since 2015, Houghton has completed work on another for Land Rover BAR, documenting Sir Ben Ainslie's attempt to win the America's Cup with a state-of-the-art British-built catamaran.
+Since 2015, Houghton has completed work for Land Rover BAR, documenting Sir Ben Ainslie's attempt to win the America's Cup with a state-of-the-art British-built catamaran.